 Portrait Firenze, Florence

 An exclusive, luxurious treat awaits at Portrait Firenze; a very personal hotel with a sumptuous, elegance that definitely errs on the modern and not the stuffy.
-There is a 1950s glamour about the place and the muted colour palate of greys, creams and whites ensures the ultimate in sophistication.
-The central location on the River Arno, next to the Ponte Vecchio, puts you in walking distance of Florence’s major sights.
+There is a 1950s glamour about the place and the muted color palette of greys, creams, and whites ensure the ultimate in sophistication.
+The central location on the River Arno, next to the Ponte Vecchio, puts you within walking distance of Florence’s major sights.
 The 37 very spacious guest suites each feel like they have been designed to be the show-piece of the hotel.
 You really can’t go wrong but definitely request a river view or better still, a riverside terrace.
 You won’t bore of that riverside which is a good thing as it’s also home to the trendy signature restaurant Caffè dell’Oro; the very best spot for people watching!